Tuwaiq-Data-Science-Bootcamp-V2/Capstone_Project/README.md

 Random Forest|

 ##### **The resean for choosing the models:**
-After multiple research, we found that there is two reaserch papers that used Decesion Tree, Random Forest and Logistic Regression and show a high results. [[1]](https://arxiv.org/pdf/2205.05121.pdf)[[2]](https://www.researchgate.net/profile/Rishikesh-Mahajan/publication/328541785_Phishing_Website_Detection_using_Machine_Learning_Algorithms/links/5d0397fd92851c9004394af4/Phishing-Website-Detection-using-Machine-Learning-Algorithms.pdf)
+- After multiple research, we found two reaserch papers that used Decesion Tree, Random Forest and Logistic Regression and show high accuracy results. [[1]](https://arxiv.org/pdf/2205.05121.pdf)[[2]](https://www.researchgate.net/profile/Rishikesh-Mahajan/publication/328541785_Phishing_Website_Detection_using_Machine_Learning_Algorithms/links/5d0397fd92851c9004394af4/Phishing-Website-Detection-using-Machine-Learning-Algorithms.pdf)

-The main reaseon for choosing thses for models that we found a [research paper] that used the same models and shown a high accuracy. as result, we choose to use Decesion Tree, Random Forest and Logistic Regression.
+- For the Gradient Boosting model we also found a [research paper]() that used this model and it shows a high acuracy result.

 #### &nbsp;&nbsp;&nbsp; - **For SMS and Email**
 We used Deep Learning technique.